 2015 saw the band release a new full-length LP “In the A.M.
 Wilds” (Fontana North/Universal), which the Toronto Sun described as a seductive blend of “dancier grooves, pumping post-punk basses, woozy psychedelic sonics, and soothing dream-folk.”

-The High Dials performed in Latin America for the first time in November with festival shows in Mexico and Colombia.
-They are currently working on new material.
+The High Dials performed in Latin America for the first time in 2016 with festival shows in Mexico and Colombia.
+A new release is expected in 2018.